1. General Terms

 “TD” means the date when your Agreement with us is to be terminated.

 11.1.
-In addition to our other rights, and subject to any restrictions imposed by law or under the Industry Codes, if we receive notice of a Supply Transfer from another supplier for any or all of the Properties under your Agreement with us, we reserve the right to object to the Supply Transfer if any of the circumstances in clause 9.8 apply.
+In addition to our other rights, and subject to any restrictions imposed by law or under the Industry Codes, if we receive notice of a Supply Transfer from another supplier for a Property supplied under your Agreement with us, we reserve the right to object to the Supply Transfer if any of the circumstances in clause 9.8 apply.

 11.2.
 Clause 9.7 will apply in any of the following circumstances:

 11.2.1.
 In our reasonable belief, the Supply Transfer has been initiated in error by another supplier;

 11.2.2.
 You have Outstanding Charges in relation to the Property supplied with Energy (or in connection with the supply of Energy) under your Agreement with us;

 11.2.3.
 If the Supply Transfer relates a related metering point, we discover that not all related metering points are being transferred as part of the Supply Transfer; or

 11.2.4.
 Your Supply Start Date with another supplier is before the End Date or if you are a Microbusiness Customer, your Supply Start Date with another supplier is before the end of your Termination Notice Period; or